filippo-fonseca/filippo-fonseca/README.md

 ### ⚡️ My Skills

-- Primarily experienced in Full-Stack web development: TypeScript, JavaScript, React, HTML/CSS, and other related aspects of frontend development
+- Specialized in Full-Stack web development: **TypeScript**, JavaScript, React, HTML/CSS, and other related aspects of frontend development in production-grade environments
 - Expert in a variety of frontend frameworks/libraries: React, NextJS, styled-components, ExpressJS, etc.
 - Production-grade experience with GraphQL, Apollo, PostgreSQL, MongoDB, etc. + their respectove Full-Stack integrations
 - Mobile development experience using React Native, Flutter, and Dart (primarily).
 Previous experience with native Swift.